Explore

 Historically favorable.
 In similar conditions, prices more often fell than rose over the following month.

-This week's decline is most consistent with unexpected move, price spike detected, and upward trend.
+This week's decline is most consistent with possible volatility shift, possible unstable regime, and possible historical high.

 Market volatility has decreased, prices stabilizing